strongloop-archive/strong-gateway-demo/README.md

 - [Part 2 of the tutorial (`notes-app-gateway`)](notes-app-gateway)
 - [`oauth-playground` example](oauth-playground)

->Check the tutorial's README if you want instructions for running the tutorial without actually building it.
+>Check the tutorial's README for instructions on how to run the tutorials without actually building them.

 For more information, see the [official `strong-gateway` documentation](http://docs.strongloop.com/display/LGW/StrongLoop+API+Gateway).